2900P Digital Copyright Safeguards for Students (Procedures)

 - college disciplinary procedures for handling unauthorized distribution of copyrighted material.

-Students will also be notified that information resources staff and external representatives of the motion picture, music recording, software industries, and vendors who have licensing agreements with Bellevue College will actively monitor Internet traffic to detect incidents of illegal file sharing on campus, and that their computer use on campus is not anonymous.
+Students will also be notified that information technology services staff and external representatives of the motion picture, music recording, software industries, and vendors who have licensing agreements with Bellevue College will actively monitor Internet traffic to detect incidents of illegal file sharing on campus, and that their computer use on campus is not anonymous.

 - No student will be granted a Bellevue College login or e-mail account until they have read the notification created to meet the requirements of this procedure and agreed to the provisions of Bellevue College’s acceptable use policies and procedures.